+Access Control User Permissions Table

 File Relationships

 Parent-Child File Relationships indicate the origin of Data Files or the use of Data Files.
 The existence of a relationship indicates that the Parent Data File was used to generate or create the Child Data File.
 A file can have multiple relationships, either as Parent or Child.